 Any different paste application technology or type of thermal paste should be tested additionally.
 The mounting procedure for modules is the same as the standard mounting process described in section 1.
-Screws to the heat sink can be fastened and tightened in one single step.

-5.2 OPTION 2: Pre applied thermal interface material
+5.2 OPTION 2: Pre-applied thermal interface material

 - The modules may have already been pre-printed with phase change thermal interface material. - Once the compound is applied, it is dried to a solid phase change material.
-The material will only flow above the phase change temperature of 45 °C when pressure is applied. - No burn-in is necessary to melt the phase change material.
+The material will only flow above the phase change temperature of 45 °C when pressure is applied. - Burn-in might be necessary to melt the phase change material.
 Upon flow, air is expelled from the interface and the material conforms to the surface features of the heat sink and power module.
 Reducing thermal impedance, the material performs as a highly efficient thermal transfer material. - The mounting procedure is the same as the standard mounting process described in section 1.
 Screws to the heat sink can be fastened and tightened in one single step.
-The phase change material is solid at room temperature, so screws can be tightened immediately without having to give the material any relaxation time. - Further information about using modules with pre-applied TIM see the application note for "Power modules with Phase-Change Material" on Vincotech's website
+The phase change material is solid at room temperature, so screws can be tightened immediately without having to give the material any relaxation time. - Further information about using modules with pre-applied TIM see the application note for "Handling of Power modules with Phase-Change Material" on Vincotech's website